bunq/doc/DESCRIPTION.md

 ### What is OAuth?

 [OAuth 2.0](https://www.oauth.com/oauth2-servers/getting-ready/) is a protocol that will let your app connect to bunq users in a safe and easy way.
-Please be aware that if you will gain access to account information of other bunq users or initiate a payment for them, your services may be subject to PSD2 and require a permit.
-Please take notice of our updated API Terms and Conditions on https://www.bunq.com for more information.
+Please be aware that if you will gain access to account information of other bunq users or initiate a payment for them, you require a PSD2 permit.

 ### Get started with OAuth for bunq